sidharrth2002/LaBo/report/main.typ

 == Multi-Expert Submodular Optimisation

 Submodular optimisation is used to select a discriminative set of concepts that maximise coverage of class semantics while minimizing redundancy.
 Specifically, we define a set function $f(S) = alpha dot "coverage"(S) - beta dot "redundancy"(S)$, and select the subset $S subset.eq C$ of concepts by approximately maximizing $f(S)$ via a greedy algorithm.
+As an improvement to the original algorithm:

-We incorporate CLIP embeddings into the selection process to account for global similarity.
+1. We incorporate CLIP embeddings into the selection process to account for global similarity.
 This also implicitly makes sure that only textual concepts that are semantically understood by the VLM are part of the final selection.
 We modify this architecture for the mixture-of-experts scenario, doing expert-wise bottleneck maintenance.
+2. Concepts are stemmed and filtered to remove those containing morphological variants of class name tokens, reducing concept leakage.

 This mechanism proves particularly valuable for advanced biomedical terminology — such as _telangiectasia_, _ovoid_ or _keratinization_ — which are well-represented in BioMedCLIP’s domain corpus but may not be meaningfully encoded by CLIP.
 By filtering concepts through this embedding-informed scoring process, we obtain a lean and discriminative concept set that adapts to each expert model.
 As seen in the example concept list, the generalist leans towards visual descriptors, while the specialist uses very specific terminology, whose visual context is implicitly encoded due to the training corpus #footnote[e.g. "Keratinization is defined as cytoplasmic events that take place"].
 It is unsurprising that common words such as "presence", "brown", "areas" and "pigmentation" are widely used in both corpora #footnote[distributions computed using the nltk toolkits and the CLIP similarity scores].